 The votes to impeach the president fell largely along party lines: Republicans were mostly in favor; Democrats, mostly opposed.
-Those votes signaled a sharp partisan divide that has deepened and intensified in the years since.
-Liberal Republicans and conservative Democrats are rarities anymore.
+Those votes signaled a sharp partisan divide that has deepened and intensified in the years since, to the point where liberal Republicans and conservative Democrats are rarities in national politics.

 And it’s clear that if not for the government shutdown in November 1995, Lewinsky would have lacked the opportunity to get close to Clinton.
 Most White House staffers were furloughed during the shutdown, which meant the unpaid interns were assigned tasks to help keep the White House running.
 And that placed some of them close to high-level officials.
 Lewinsky during the shutdown was assigned to the chief of staff’s office, not far from the Oval Office.

 Q: So why did Clinton survive the Lewinsky scandal?
 Was he just lucky?